Germany appoints Hansi Flick as coach after Euro 2020 | Sports-Games

 - Germany

-Hansi Flick will take over as Germany's coach after the European Championship, replacing Joachim Löw.
+Hansi Flick will take over as Germany coach after the European Championship, replacing Joachim Löw.

 Flick signed a three-year contract effective from July 1 to succeed his former boss, who is ending his 15-year tenure after the tournament, the German soccer federation said Tuesday.